Wanderlust (Paul McCartney song): Recording

 Paul McCartney had originally intended of former Beatle guitarist George Harrison to play guitar on the track but, according to McCartney, Harrison had said: "First I've got this track that I'd like you to sing harmonies on."
 McCartney had later said that "he never got to do the guitar overdub in 'Wanderlust'."

-Reception
+Critical reception

 The Boston Globe writer M. Howell states that it "reprises Paul's choir-boy voice against a solo piano, just like 'Let It Be' or 'The Long and Winding Road.'"
 In a review for Rolling Stone, music critic Stephen Holden states that it "compares sexual independence to foolish military adventuring.
 It's in these seemingly lighter moments that George Martin's studio touches illuminate McCartney's wistful hominess with exquisite musical details".
+In an AllMusic review, Matthew Greenwald wrote that "There is a melancholy to the music and arrangement, which is full without being cluttered", noting there being a similarity to some of the tracks on Red Rose Speedway.
+Ultimate Classic Rock critic Nick DeRiso ranked it as McCartney's 3rd best "deep cut".